On the Castelnuovo-Mumford regularity of subspace arrangements: Proof of Theorem

 We now finish the proof of Lemma \ref{lem:zero in degree n-2}.
 So let $Y=\bigcup_{i \in [2r-3]} Y_i$ be the union in $\PP_k^{r-1}$of $2r-3$ codimension-$2$ generic linear spaces $Y_i$.
 Since $r \ge 4$, by Lemma \ref{lem:sundial} we degenerate $Y_{2r-4} \cup Y_{2r-3}$ within a flat family to a $(2,2)$-sundial.
 The resulting scheme $Y'$ is the union in $\PP_k^{r-1}$ of $2r-5$ codimension-$2$ generic linear spaces, together with a generic $(2,2)$-sundial.
-By Proposition \ref{prp:flat degeneration}, it is enough to show that there is no hypersurface of degree $2r-5$ that contains $Y'$.
+By the upper-semicontinuity of the Hilbert function in a flat family, it is enough to show that there is no hypersurface of degree $2r-5$ that contains $Y'$.
 We do this by applying the variant of Castelnuovo's inequality described in Section \ref{section:Castelnuovo's inequality}.
 So let $H$ be a hyperplane that supports the $(2,2)$-sundial.
 The residual scheme $\Res_H(Y')$ is the union in $\PP_k^{r-1}$of $2r-5$ codimension-$2$ generic linear spaces together with a codimension-$3$ generic linear space.
 Saying that there is no hypersurface of degree $2r-6$ that contains $\Res_H(Y')$, is the same as saying that holds true \textemdash now this follows from Lemma \ref{lem:auxiliary} with $j=0$.
 Next, $\Tr^{\dagger \dagger}_H(Y')$ is the union in $\PP_k^{r-2}$ of $2r-5$ codimension-$2$ generic linear spaces.
 We must show that there is no hypersurface of degree $2r-7$ that contains $\Tr^{\dagger \dagger}_H(Y')$ (note that $\alpha=2$ in the notation of Section \ref{section:Castelnuovo's inequality}).
-But this is statement which is true by our induction hypothesis on $r$ for $\Hs$.
+But this is the statement which is true by our induction hypothesis on $r$ for $\Hs$.